anezami/flask-azure-openai-app/README.md

 This application is a production-oriented grammar correction and translation assistant built with Flask and Azure OpenAI (GPT‑4o).
 Users submit large bodies of text for either grammar enhancement or translation.
 The text is:

 1. Token-chunked safely (large inputs handled efficiently)
-2. Processed in parallel with retry, backoff, and circuit breaker logic
+2. Processed sequentially (parallelism removed for deterministic ordering and simplified resource usage) with retry, backoff, and circuit breaker logic
 3. Streamed back to the browser via **Server-Sent Events (SSE)** with a live progress bar
 4. Sanitized to ensure the model returns only the corrected or translated text (no labels/filler)
 5. Logged with structured JSON metrics (file-based + optional Application Insights / OpenTelemetry)